IKIM-Essen/ClusterDocs/docs/storage.md

 | /var/tmp | user generated temporary files | read-write | local-disk |
 | /tmp/    | user generated temporary files | read-write | [tempfs](https://en.wikipedia.org/wiki/Tmpfs); local RAM |

+### Local-only files

+For some operations the NFS comes with unnecessary overhead.
+Therefore, the path `/local/work` is available for creating files and directories that reside on the storage drive of the current host.
+This location should only be used for quick testing, preliminary experimentation and intermediate output.
+As soon as you need your files saved, move them to `/projects` or `/groups`.
+Local-only files are not backed up and **can be deleted without notice**.

+Here are tips on writing programs, scripts, containers, etc. that make good use of network resources:

+- Read inputs from and write the final results to `/projects` or `/groups`.
+- Write intermediate output to `/local/work`.

 ### NFS storage

+Read operations on network storage (`/projects`, `/groups`) are cached transparently on the local storage drive.
+Generally speaking, your first access to a dataset will be slightly slower than usual due, but any subsequent access will be made from local storage.

 The file server has a 10Gib (10Gbs, 10 gigabit per second connection to the entire cluster.
 As a consequence each node can access a fraction of 10Gib, in the worst case a tiny fraction.
 However we note that a 250MB (megabyte) file will need a fraction of a second to transfer from the server to the client.
 This rather brilliant performance stats drastically change if and when random IO (as in not streaming large files, write-locking files, etc.) enter the equation.
 Those complex operations are best left to local disk.